tabithawoo/notestash-notes-app/README.md

-A React app for making, editing and reading notes
+A React app for making, editing and reading notes.
+Framer Motion provides transition animations and hover animations..

 ## Features